Flashback (Joan Jett album)

-Flashback is a compilation album of outtakes and rare songs released by Joan Jett and the Blackhearts.
-The album was initially released in late 1993 and was reissued in 1998 with a slightly different track listing.
+Flashback is a compilation album of outtakes and rare songs released by American rock singer Joan Jett and her backing band the Blackhearts.
+The album was initially released on November 15, 1993 and was reissued in 1998 with a slightly different track listing.
 The 1998 version dropped five tracks from the 1993 release: "Summertime Blues", "Louie Louie", "Star Star", "Stand Up for Yourself" and "Call Me Lightning" and replaced them with "Real Wild Child (Wild One)", a live version of "Bad Reputation" and "Right 'Til the End", which was only available on the cassette version of the 1993 release.
-"Call Me Lightning" and "Summertime Blues" were later added as bonus tracks on reissues of Bad Reputation and "Louie Louie" became a bonus track on the reissue of I Love Rock 'N Roll.
+"Call Me Lightning" and "Summertime Blues" were later added as bonus tracks on reissues of Bad Reputation (1980) and "Louie Louie" became a bonus track on the reissue of I Love Rock 'n Roll (1981).
 "Star Star" was included as an unlisted "surprise" track on the 1983 cassette release of Album, but was later removed after the original cassette was pulled from some stores because of non-labelled "explicit" track lyrics.
 The song was restored on the CD release.